All Episodes

 Anyway, he's got a point, and I'll explain why when we get back.

-So he's not gonna meet with Netanyahu.
+So he's not going to meet with Netanyahu or Morsi.

-But he's gonna go over and have a chat with Whoopi and Baba Wawa and whoever else there on the view.
+He is going to speak to the UN, but he's going to go over and have a chat with Whoopi and Baba Wawa and whoever else there on the view.

 That's just what Kim Kardashian would do.